 About this course

-Based on weekly writing exercises, you’ll be challenged to form your own argument for a specific tourism development of your choice.
-You’ll also help others in providing and receiving meaningful feedback on their critical reflections of tourism phenomena.
+You’ll be required to construct your own argument for a tourism development of your choice, based on weekly writing assignments.
+You will learn to form a convincing argument.
+Additionally, you’ll assist others in giving and receiving useful feedback on their critical reflections on the phenomena.

 What you’ll learn

-- How to view tourism as a complex social and environmental phenomenon
+- How to approach the complicated social and environmental aspects of tourism

-- An overview of global tourism development in its historical context
+- You will learn about the expansion of global tourism development and its historical contexts

 Module 1: Introduction & Overview

-What is tourism, and how can you study it from a social sciences point of view?
+The social science perspective of tourism.
+You’ll reflect about the various ways of how to understand tourism, and how can you study it from different social sciences points of view?

 Module 2: History of global tourism development